Frequently asked questions.

 - What symptoms, either physical or psychological, are you experiencing?

-Counselling can also focus on some specific areas including bullying, illness, emotional health issues, relationships, trauma. obsessive behaviours, addictions, bereavement.
+Counselling can also focus on some specific areas including bullying, illness, emotional health issues, relationships, trauma. obsessive behaviours, addictions, bereavement or larger issues like I feel sad … lonely

-If we are not able to provide the specific support you need then we will find out who can offer you such a service.
+If I am not able to provide the specific support you need then we will find out who can offer you such a service.

-As counsellors we are acting in a professional role with you.
+As a counsellor I am acting in a professional role with you.
 After meeting and discussing your concerns you will decide if you wish to go ahead with counselling.

 If you do we will both agree boundaries that will help structure our relationship; these will include the times and dates of sessions, the number of sessions, contact out of session, payment, and anything else which is relevant to you.